If Jesus Rose from the Dead, then (#21) It Would Have Radically Changed the Disciples

 Here we have the first formal, legal order not to speak or teach “at all” in the name of Jesus.
 What is remarkable is that instead of a “Yes, sir” with which every good Jew should have meekly responded to the high priest, we see this:

-But Peter and John answered and said to them, “Whether it is right in the sight of God to give heed to you rather than to God, you be the judge; for we cannot stop speaking about what we have seen and heard.” (verse 19-20)
+But Peter and John answered and said to them, “Whether it is right in the sight of God to give heed to you rather than to God, you be the judge; for we cannot stop speaking about what we have seen and heard.” (verses 19-20)

 Such boldness is stunning!
 It wasn’t that long ago, that these men were huddled together behind locked doors because they feared the Jews.
 Now they were standing before the entire Jewish power structure declaring that they would disobey their orders not to speak or teach in the name of Jesus.
 Absolutely stunning.